 Commemorating the canonization of St. Walpurga, Walpurgis Night is marked by an outdoor celebration filled with dancing and bonfires.
 The party starts in the evening and continues into the next day, and legend has it that it helps to ward off evil spirits and witches.

 It is celebrated all over Europe, especially in the north.
-One of the largest celebrations is in Stockholm, where the largest Scandinavian Valborgsmassoafton (Walpurgis Night in Swedish) celebration is hosted at the Skansen Open Air Museum.
-In Berlin, Walpurgisnacht (Walpurgis Night in German) was for many years marked by a series of accompanying protests, though those have receded recently.
+One of the largest celebrations is in Stockholm, where the main Scandinavian Valborgsmassoafton (Walpurgis Night in Swedish) event is hosted at the Skansen Open Air Museum.

 Though it’s held in the spring, you’ll want to bring your winter gear to Snowbombing, an Alpine festival that combines electronic and indie music with skiing and snowboarding.
 It has grown larger every year since its inception in 2000, and now has hundreds of acts that perform almost continuously on six different stages for nearly a week.
 Included in these is the famed Forest Stage, literally set in a clearing surrounded by towering pine trees.